tldr-pages/tldr/pages/common/msbuild.md

 # msbuild

-> The Microsoft build tool for .NET projects.
+> The Microsoft build tool for Visual Studio project solutions.

 - Build a specific project file: